LEDazzio01/Simplest-Conformal-Prediction/README.md

 # Simplest Conformal Prediction

-A minimal, **builder‑first implementation of conformal prediction** — designed to make reliability guardrails in AI systems accessible, transparent, and easy to extend.
+Minimal, **builder‑first implementation of conformal prediction** — designed to make reliability guardrails in AI systems accessible, transparent, and easy to extend.

 ## ✨ Why This Repo Exists
 Conformal prediction is a mathematically rigorous framework pioneered by Vladimir Vovk for quantifying uncertainty in machine learning.
 This repo distills the concept down to its **simplest working form**, so practitioners and recruiters alike can see:
 - How uncertainty sets are constructed
 - Why conformal prediction matters for **Responsible AI**
 - How reliability can be embedded into everyday ML workflows